Mars probe heads for complex, self-guided descent to planet surface

 Plunging through the top of Mars' atmosphere at an angle producing slight aerodynamic lift, the capsule's "guided entry" system uses jet thrusters that actually steer the craft as it falls, making small course corrections on the way down.

-At an altitude of seven miles (11 km) and a velocity of 900 mph (1,448 kph), a giant parachute will open, and in less than half a minute, the heat shield will fall away, exposing the underside of the rover.
+At an altitude of seven miles and a velocity of 900 mph, a giant parachute will open, and in less than half a minute, the heat shield will fall away, exposing the underside of the rover.

-A minute and a half later with the craft now about a mile (1.6 km) high and falling at nearly 200 mph (322 kph), the back shell of the capsule and the parachute are jettisoned, leaving the rover attached only to the belly of a jet pack called a sky crane.
+A minute and a half later with the craft now about a mile high and falling at nearly 200 mph, the back shell of the capsule and the parachute are jettisoned, leaving the rover attached only to the belly of a jet pack called a sky crane.

-Eight jet thrusters on the crane immediately fire, jerking the craft out from under the parachute and slowing Curiosity's descent to about 1.5 mph (2.4 kph) as it nears the surface.
+Eight jet thrusters on the crane immediately fire, jerking the craft out from under the parachute and slowing Curiosity's descent to about 1.5 mph as it nears the surface.

 The sky crane then lowers the rover to the ground on nylon tethers that unspool from beneath the hovering jet pack.
 The cords are severed once Curiosity's wheels are on the surface, and the sky crane flies off to crash a safe distance away.